Reviewed and Updated: December 12th, 2024

 Causes and Risk Factors of Osteoporosis

-• Family History: If osteoporosis runs in your family, your chances of developing it are higher.
+- Family History: Genetics play a significant role in the development of osteoporosis.
+If osteoporosis runs in your family, your chances of developing it are much higher.

 Understanding these causes and risk factors can help you make choices that protect your bones and support long-term health.